Icebox: Ice collection and distribution

 Women delivering ice.
 During WWI, many women were employed as icemen (or "ice girls", as they were called).

 Underground pits with the constant underground temperature of 54 F had been used since Roman times to help preserve ice collected during winter.
-The temperature of the soil is held relatively constant year-round when taken below the frost line, located 3 to 5 ft below the surface, and varies from about 45 and 70 F depending on the region.
+The temperature of the soil is held relatively constant year-round when taken below the frost line, located 3 to 5 ft below the surface, and varies between 45 and 70 F depending on the region.
 Prior to the convenience of having refrigeration inside the home, cold storage systems would often be located underground in the form of a pit.
 These pits would be deep enough to provide insulation and also deter animals from the food within.
 Early examples used straw and sawdust compacted along the sides of ice for further insulation and slower melting.

 By 1781, personal ice pits were becoming more advanced.
 The Robert Morris Ice House, located in Philadelphia, brought new refrigeration technologies to the forefront.
 This pit contained a drainage system for water runoff as well as the use of brick and mortar for its insulation.
 The octagonal pit, approximately 4 m in diameter and 5.5 m underground was able to store ice that obtained in winter until the next October or November.
 Ice blocks collected during winter could later be distributed to customers.
 As residential iceboxes appeared in the early to mid 19th century, ice collection and distribution expanded and soon became a global industry.
 During the latter half of the 19th century, natural ice became the second most important US export by value after cotton.